pyca/pynacl/docs/public.rst

     .. method:: encrypt(plaintext, encoder)

-        Encrypt the message using a Box constructed from an ephemeral key-pair and the receiver key, and encrypt the message.
+        Encrypt the message using a Box constructed from an ephemeral key-pair and the receiver key.

         The public part of the ephemeral key-pair will be enclosed in the returned ciphertext.

-        The ephemeral key-pair will be scrubbed before returning the ciphertext, therefore, the sender will not be able to decrypt the message.
+        The private part of the ephemeral key-pair will be scrubbed before returning the ciphertext, therefore, the sender will not be able to decrypt the message.

         :param bytes plaintext: The plaintext message to encrypt.
         :param encoder:  A class that is able to decode the ciphertext.